Hillmonkey/simple_shell/README.md

 * `CMD_TOKENS`
 * `FULL_PATH`

-Disclosure this program takes no more that 1024, using more than alloted 1024 will cause segmentmentation fault or unpreditctable behavior.
+Disclosure this program takes no more than 1024, using more than alloted 1024 will cause segmentmentation fault or unpredictable behavior.

 ### Compilation
 All files will be compiled with the following: `$ gcc -Wall -Werror -Wextra -pedantic *.c`